Tshikume/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE 12-combinations is a script that prints all possible combinations of two letters, except oo
+9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE 10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE 12-combinations is a script that prints all possible combinations of two letters, except oo 13-print_float is a script that prints a number with two decimal places